yaxu2271/PINNCharacterization/README.md

 - **Application to Ultrasonic Testing**: These models are applied to reconstruct material properties from ultrasonic datasets, which have applications in areas like medical imaging and material quality assessment.

 ## Repository Structure
-- `direct_inversion/`: Implementation of the direct inversion method with code and data.
+- `direct inversion/`: Implementation of the direct inversion method with code and data.
-- `pinn/`: Implementation of the Physics-Informed Neural Networks with code and data.
+- `PINN/`: Implementation of the Physics-Informed Neural Networks with code and data.

 ## Run
 To run the code, you will need Python 3.7 or higher, PyTorch 2.2.2 or higher.